RodolfoFrias/JavaScript-basico/README.md

 # JavaScript-basico
-Some files with basic exercises
+Some files with basic exercises.